tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/实例类型/计算型实例_intl_en.md

 ### Computing GN6 and GN6S[](id:GN6GN6S)

-**NVIDIA GN6 and GN6S** support not only general GPU computing tasks such as deep learning, but also graphics and image processing tasks such as 3D rendering and video encoding and decoding.
+**NVIDIA GPU instances GN6 and GN6S** support not only general GPU computing tasks such as deep learning, but also graphic and image processing tasks such as 3D rendering and video encoding and decoding.

 #### Use cases

-GN6 and GN6S are cost-effective and suitable for the following scenarios:
+GN6 and GN6S are cost-effective and applicable to the following scenarios:

 - Deep learning inference and small-scale training scenarios, such as:
   - AI inference for mass deployment
   - Small-scale deep learning training
-- Graphics and image processing scenarios, such as:
+- Graphic and image processing scenarios, such as:
-  - Graphics and image processing
+  - Graphic and image processing
   - Video encoding and decoding
   - Graph database